Still Life (Talking)

-Still Life (Talking) is an album by the Pat Metheny Group.
+Still Life (Talking) is the fifth studio album by the Pat Metheny Group.
 It was released in 1987 on Geffen Records.
 It won the Grammy Award for Best Jazz Fusion Performance and was certified gold by the RIAA on July 2, 1992.

+In 2015, "Last Train Home" was used as the ending theme for "Battle in Egypt", the second half of the anime series JoJo's Bizarre Adventure: Stardust Crusaders.